 People who work from home are more likely to be overweight than their office worker counterparts.
 Unsurprisingly there are many reasons for this.
-The two most popular hypotheses are the constant access to food and a decrease in non-exercise activity.
+The two most popular hypotheses are constant access to food and a decrease in non-exercise activity (NEAT).

 The biggest predictor of discretionary food intake is convenience, and food is so readily available at home.
 For instance, my refrigerator calls to me.
 Does yours?
-Knowing this I make an effort to enjoy ready to eat convenient foods out of the house.
-I keep junk and all ultra processed ready to eat food products far away, not counting whole foods like fruits, vegetables, yogurt etc. With regards to culinary 'guilty pleasures', placing oneself in a near constant state of hyper-vigilance is a Sisyphean feat.
+Knowing this, I make an effort to enjoy ready to eat convenient foods out of the house.
+I keep junk and all ultra-processed ready-to-eat food products far away, not counting whole foods like fruits, vegetables, yogurt etc. Regarding culinary 'guilty pleasures', placing oneself in a near-constant state of hyper-vigilance is a Sisyphean feat.
 This is a fruitless undertaking and may in fact lead to over-eating.
 Why do this to yourself?
 The food environment you keep is crucially important.
 Once the food situation is remedied (remove all the brownies and easy to eat snacks out of your house NOW) you'll need to work on increasing your daily activity.
 People who work from home tend to move a lot less throughout the day.
 Micro-dosing on exercise will help reclaim your health and fitness.
-Instead of packing your cupboards with junk food, enrich your home environment by adding things that invite more movement; install a pull-up bar; leave a soccer ball or dumbbell out; put a jump rope next to the bookcase; or perhaps simply leave a space open on the floor to do sit-ups or pushups.
+Instead of packing your cupboards with junk food, enrich your home environment by adding things that invite more movement; install a pull-up bar; leave a soccer ball or dumbbell out; put a jump rope next to the bookcase, or perhaps simply leave a space open on the floor to do sit-ups or pushups.
 Create a playlist easily accessible via Alexa of your favorite workout music.
 Change the way you see your environment.
-Transform it into a movement based stronghold.
+Transform it into a movement-based stronghold.

-Here are a few beginner exercise snacks you can micro-dose on:
+Here are a few beginner exercise snacks you can micro-dose:

 1. Jump Rope